agrski/agrski.github.io/docs/_drafts/scv2-hodometer.md

 The `Collector` interface is implemented solely by the `SeldonCoreCollector` struct, although arguably the naming is slightly misleading at present because it also handles the collection of Kubernetes data; really this Kubernetes aspect should be handled by another struct.

-The collector communicates with the Core v2 scheduler over gPRC because that's how the scheduler exposes its APIs.
+The collector communicates with the Core v2 scheduler over gRPC because that's how the scheduler exposes its APIs.
 This is particularly useful for Hodometer as it can incrementally process a stream of information about a potentially large number of resources, rather than having the increased latency and memory consumption of receiving a single, large payload as in an HTTP/REST response.
 This looks like the following example for counting models: